-You can use water instead of broth, it will definitely add moisture to the dish for cooking and stews, but you’ll lose all of the taste the beef broth would add, and beef broth actually has quite a strong taste.
+You can use water instead of broth.
+It adds moisture to the dish for cooking soups and stews, but you’ll lose all of the taste the beef broth would add.
+That’s because beef broth actually has quite a strong taste.

 It’s easier to substitute chicken stock with water because of its lighter flavor.